-- The soil sampling protocol is now being prepared for printing as a field booklet for distribution. - The USP-SAFT (School of Agriculture Food and Technology) is currently developing soil correlation studies. - Soil Dr Programme guidelines that will provide an outline of how to address capacity building needs in soil management will be completed in June. - Building capacity in Pests and Disease description such as diagnoses of insects, fungus, bacteria and unknown substances, as well as management for national Plant Health Clinic champions, is on-going through the Centre of Agriculture and Biosciences International (CABI). - LRD successfully facilitated the level 3 certification of the Plant Health Lab in coordination with the Biosecurity Authority of Fiji and the National Fire Authority of Fiji.
+- The soil sampling protocol is now being prepared for printing as a field booklet for distribution. - The USP-SAFT (School of Agriculture Food and Technology) is currently developing soil correlation studies. - Soil Dr Programme guidelines that will provide an outline of how to address capacity building needs in soil management will be completed in June. - Building capacity in Pests and Disease description such as diagnoses of insects, fungus, bacteria and unknown substances, as well as management for national Plant Health Clinic champions, is on-going through the Centre of Agriculture and Biosciences International (CABI). - LRD successfully facilitated the level 3 certification of the Plant Health Lab in coordination with the Biosecurity Authority of Fiji and the National Fire Authority of Fiji. - An online training on pest diagnosis and management was conducted for four project countries that will benefit the region, including Solomon Islands.

-LRD Priorities for Partnership with New Caledonia
+LRD Priorities for Partnership with Solomon Islands